Weather Forecast For Berea - News Break

 BEREA, KY(Updated at 8am ET)Here's your weather forecast for the next four days.

-Partly sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms then patchy fog during night
+Slight chance rain showers then slight chance drizzle in the day; while slight chance rain showers during night

 - Light wind